collabora/k8s-socketcan/README.md

 the network should be possible manually with [cannelloni](https://github.com/mguentner/cannelloni).
 Pull requests to either of these cases automatically are more then welcome.

-Currently the plugin only work with clusters based on containerd, which includes most production clusters but not Docker Desktop (we recommend using [microk8s](https://microk8s.io) instead).
-Pull requests to support dockerd are of course welcome.
+Currently, the plugin only work with clusters based on containerd, which includes most production clusters but not Docker Desktop (we recommend using [microk8s](https://microk8s.io) instead).
+Pull requests to support `dockerd` are of course welcome.

 ## Other solutions